prefixcommons/biocontext/README.md

 ## BioContext: JSON-LD Contexts for Bioinformatics Data

-The goal is to provide a modular set of [JSON-LD](http://json-ld.org/) contexts for mapping abbreviated names of biological objects onto URIs.
-Here, "abbreviated name" usually means a [CURIE](https://en.wikipedia.org/wiki/CURIE) but optionally human-friendly symbolic names can also be added.
+The goal is to provide a modular set of [JSON-LD](http://json-ld.org/) contexts for mapping abbreviated names of biological objects onto URIs for use in semantic tools.
+Here, "abbreviated name" usually means a [CURIE](https://en.wikipedia.org/wiki/CURIE) but optionally human-friendly symbolic names can also be used as abbrevations for complete URIs.

 A CURIE is a bipartite identifier separated by a ':', in which the prefix is an abbreviation for a URI prefix.
+CURIEs in JSON-LD documents are expanded to URIs, given a mapping within a `@context` object.

 Note that you don't need to be using JSON-LD to find this useful.
 There are many situations where it's necessary to translate a